 On December 20, 2019, Governor Gretchen Whitmer signed a bill legalizing sports betting when run by licensed casinos in the state of Michigan.
-Here, the legal age for some casinos is 18, although Detroit area casinos such as MGM, Motor City, and Greektown require sports bettors to be 21.
+Here, the legal age for some casinos is 18, although Detroit area casinos which allow bitcoin slots with no deposit bonus such as MGM, Motor City, and Greektown require sports bettors to be 21.
 The bill was signed just before the start of March Madness, an event that brings countless opportunities to gamble and bet on various teams and bracket selections.

 Although not a sports bettor myself, the annual tradition of crafting a March Madness bracket is something near and dear to my heart.
 As a student over the age of 18, I am legally allowed to bet on college and professional sports through online sports betting.
 I can risk my pocket change on Duke, Villanova, and Seton Hall in anything from a casual bracket pool with friends to an online forum with thousands of bettors.
 Our student-athletes, however, cannot.